-State Farm offers the best life insurance in Montana and across the country, earning a MoneyGeek score of 99 out of 100 for customer service, affordability, and coverage options.
-We also recommend GEICO, Haven, Nationwide and Mutual of Omaha as some of the best affordable alternatives.
+State Farm offers the best life insurance in Montana, earning a MoneyGeek score of 99 out of 100 for customer service, affordability and coverage options.
+GEICO, Haven, Nationwide and Mutual of Omaha are the best affordable alternatives.

 Discover affordable life insurance in Montana below.